jtoy/rgahackathon/dreamstyle/README.md

 # Why Deep Learning Image Transformation Matters For Advertisers, Marketers, and Designers
-### Machine learning will become a stardard part of the creator toolkit.
+### Machine learning will become a standard part of the creator toolkit.
 ###It's not equivalent to a human expert, but it's fast and scalable.

 ## What deep learning will enable you to do.

 ##### Build Better Products

-*People love personalization of products and featuring themselves or friends. ??? examples ???*
+*People love personalization of products and featuring themselves or friends.*

 One of a kind products give customers a way to stand out and express themselves.
 We see these features in products like NIKEiD.
 But, even in this case the option set is limited.
 With deep learning to personalization is endless.
 Perhaps you really, really, really, love your cat.
 ![](https://d17oy1vhnax1f7.cloudfront.net/items/3L0G0o3c3V3R08211S3f/Image%202016-11-15%20at%206.00.59%20PM.png?v=4db6f583)